-On July 17, 2014 the American Arbitration Association (AAA), a dispute resolution provider organization, 1 notified the parties the AAA had appointed a retired judge to serve as the arbitrator.
+On July 17, 2014 the American Arbitration Association (AAA), a dispute resolution provider organization, notified the parties the AAA had appointed a retired judge to serve as the arbitrator.
 The notice of appointment included a copy of the AAA's disclosure worksheet, completed by the arbitrator, which instructed the arbitrator: "It is most important that the parties have complete confidence in the arbitrator's impartiality.
 Therefore, please disclose any past or present relationship with the parties, their counsel, or potential witnesses, direct or indirect, whether financial, professional, and social or of any other kind.
 This is a continuing obligation throughout your service on the case and should any additional direct or indirect contact arise during the course of the arbitration . . . it must also be disclosed.
 Any doubts should be resolved in favor of disclosure.
 If you are aware of direct or indirect contact with such individuals, please describe it below.
 Failure to make timely disclosures may forfeit your ability to collect compensation.
 The AAA will call the disclosure to the attention of the parties."

-The worksheet further advised the arbitrator: "California Code of Civil Procedure § 1281.9 (which incorporates CCP § 170.1 and the [Ethics Standards]) . . . and CCP § 1281.95 require certain disclosures by a person nominated or appointed as an arbitrator.
-While the AAA makes this worksheet available to neutrals appointed to cases administered by the AAA, the ultimate obligation for compliance with any statutory requirements, Rules and/or Ethics Standards lies with the neutral.
-Accordingly, please review the relevant statutory provisions and the enclosed materials before completing this worksheet."
+The worksheet further advised the arbitrator: "California Code of Civil Procedure § 1281.9 (which incorporates CCP § 170.1 and the Ethics Standards for Neutral Arbitrators in Contractual Arbitration (Ethics Standards)) . . . and CCP § 1281.95 require certain disclosures by a person nominated or appointed as an arbitrator.
+While the AAA makes this worksheet available to neutrals appointed to cases administered by the AAA, the ultimate obligation for compliance with any statutory requirements, Rules and/or Ethics Standards lies with the neutral."
 The notice of appointment included a link to the Ethics Standards on the website of the California Judicial Branch.